Therese Svendsen

-Therese Svendsen (born Malmö, 13 March 1989) is a Swedish swimmer representing SK Ran.
+Therese Svendsen (born Malmö, 13 March 1989) is a Swedish swimmer who represented SK Ran.

 Biography

-She is a former holder of the Swedish record in short-course 200 m backstroke, and swam for Sweden at the 2007 World Championships (backstroke events).
+She is a former holder of the Swedish record in short-course 200 m backstroke.
+She represented Sweden at the 2007 World Championships (backstroke events).

-As of 2008, she is attending/swimming for the USA's Southern Methodist University.
+As of 2008, she is attended and competed for the USA's Southern Methodist University.

 She competed in the 2012 Summer Olympics, where she finished 35th in the 100 metre backstroke event.